dirtyplates/Odin/README.md

 STEP 5 --- WAIT ABOUT 10 SECONDS FOR ODIN TO INJECT AFTERCLICKING ON PALADINS,

+NOW YOU CAN ENJOY ODIN IN PALADINS!

+if you need any help contact me on discord. @semonite

 (LaunchUnrealUWindowsClient.txt) has a tutorial inside it btw.